Bicycle Helmet Safety Institute

 Volume 36, #4, May 29, 2018

-Snell testing shows no performance gain with MIPS
+Testing by two Snell officers shows no performance gain with MIPS

 Clarification added on May 31

 Here was the original Update:On May 23 the Snell Foundation's Bill Muzzy presented to ASTM's F08.53 subcommittee the results of Snell testing of MIPS (Multi-directional Impact Protection System) performance using a linear impactor and offset (oblique) impacts.
-Snell tested a MIPS and non-MIPS version of the same Specialized helmet.
+Two Snell officers working on a test method for rotational injury tested a MIPS and non-MIPS version of the same Specialized helmet.
 Their results with full details will be published in a journal soon.

-Snell dropped their 5kg guided impactor onto a helmeted Hybrid III headform and neck, impacting the helmet sides to achieve an oblique transmission of energy.
+The two dropped a 5kg guided impactor onto a helmeted Hybrid III headform and neck, impacting the helmet sides to achieve an oblique transmission of energy.
 The MIPS layer activated and moved.
 They used both flat and hemispheric impactors, and measured both linear and rotational acceleration.
 They hit each location twice.
 Helmet straps were tight.

 We have a page up with more background.